clotodex/project-chooser/README.md

 ## Future ideas and TODOs

+- validate current execution (can the cache handle multiple programs running at the same time)
 - proper return codes (no selection or error produces error code)
 - cache functionality (display cache and index projects in background, updating the cache)
 - save cache in "most recently" order and have a selection count => should add option to sort alphabetically as well